-A delicious and easy Chocolate Chip Muffin recipe packed full of healthy ingredients like oats, greek yogurt and bananas.
+A delicious and easy recipe for Chocolate Chip Muffins packed full of healthy ingredients like oats, greek yogurt and bananas.
 Perfect for an afternoon snack for kids or to add to their lunch box!

 Any other parents out there seem to spend their life feeding their kids snacks?
 My kids are snack monsters.
 No matter how much they eat for their main meals they still ask for snacks three or four times a day.